7-11 (play): Production history

 As Cain's new novel Serenade was emerging as major success, he continued writing 7-11, sponsored by a new production company Almyno backed by Richard Aldrich and Peter Arno.

 Production delays occurred when Vélez was unable to attend rehearsals in December 1937 and problems involving the development of the third act.
 Margot Grahame and Germain Aussey were considered as replacements for Vélez.
 The opening date was moved forward to late 1938.

 The Richard Aldrich production was directed by Alexander Dean and had its premiere in Cohasset, Massachusetts on Cape Cod in August, playing in tandem with Sinclair Lewis' stage adaptation of It Can't Happen Here.
 The lead roles were performed by Nancy Carroll, Sheila Barrett and Barry Sullivan.
 The summer stock performance was scheduled for a week and was extended another week due to critical and popular interest.

 Despite a number of rewrites, Jed Harris, though praising the dialogue, complained the plot was "confusing...the characters are not established.
-They're plunged into the midst of situations…the action piles on without breathing spells for the audience."
+They're plunged into the midst of situations...the action piles on without breathing spells for the audience."
 Determined to have a major success on Broadway, Cain provided revisions, but 7-11 was never staged again.
-In 1943, Cain made a final attempt revive the work, but according to biographer Roy Hoopes the "by the end of the year, that agony of the play was finally dead, once and for all…"
+In 1943, Cain made a final attempt revive the work, but according to biographer Roy Hoopes "by the end of the year, that agony of the play was finally dead, once and for all..."